 Finally, although there are many more upscale designer shoes that I personally love, I’ll stick to these two great pairs of stylin’ booties that I picked up on eBay and Net-a-Porter for those travel (and non-travel) days when my boots aren’t just made for walkin’ … but they will get a lot of people talkin’ …

 ACNE LEATHER PISTOL BOOTS – A coveted Acne Studios brand style that’s hard to find, but find them I did—and for a song (relatively) on eBay.
 Love the look.
 As for the comfort?
 Well, they’re not Birkenstocks, but they’ll not let you down for lookin’ fine for a short time.
 (As in short walks only.)

 ISA TAPIA – Love these “techno-glitz” Isa Tapia booties.
-Not overkill—they have just enough shine to remind you—yes you!—that while you may be “over the hill” (it’s time to redefine “hill”), you haven’t lost that thrill.
-Again, not made for walking long distances, but perfect for that evening out in Tel Aviv where you can flex your fashion muscles more readily than in Jerusalem.
+They they have just enough shine to remind you that while you may be “over the hill” (it’s time to redefine “hill”), you haven’t lost that thrill.
+Again, these boots are not made for walking long distances, but they’re perfect for that evening out in Tel Aviv where you can flex your fashion muscles more readily than in Jerusalem.
 (Look for my upcoming blog post titled: Jerusalem vs Tel Aviv: A Tale of Two Cities.)

 AQUATALIA – These made-in-the-shade suede Aquatalia booties are comfy, yet good-looking (always my goal).
 They’re my go-to bootie when I need a pair of non-black shoes or something a little dressier than my more cowboy-ish Freebirds.
 The perforated, stitched sides give it that little sass for any style-loving lass.

 Conclusion – How many shoes to pack?